 Benjamin Moore Paper White

 Despite its name, Paper White by Benjamin Moore is a soft light gray.
 If you’re looking for a gray for your walls that won’t prevent your room from feeling light and airy, this is a good choice.
 And it is dark enough to still create some subtle contrast between the walls and your white trim.

 Sherwin Williams Magnetic Gray

-Magnetic Gray by Sherwin Williams in very soothing and peaceful.
-It is a muted blue-green gray paint color.
+Magnetic Gray by Sherwin Williams is very soothing and peaceful.
+It is a muted blue-green-gray paint color.
 Magnetic Gray is a little dark and would work best in a room with lots of natural light.

 Sherwin Williams Passive